Alzheimer's Doctor in California - Dr. Jason Shumard, D.C.

 - Increased symptoms of depression, anxiety, apathy or other mood changes.

-Are you looking for an Alzheimer’s Specialist in California?
+Are you looking for an Alzheimer's Doctor in California?
 Come to Integrative Wellness Center of San Diego.